-While the majority of the exceptions will result in the extension of the deadline, a few will reduce the statutory period, most notably when the nursing home is government-run.
+While most exceptions will result in the extension of the deadline, a few will reduce the statutory period, most notably when the nursing home is government-run.

-What You Should Do if the Statute of Limitations Expires
+What You Should Do If the Statute of Limitations Expires

-Even if you believe the statute of limitations has already expired in your case, do not let that stop you from getting in touch with a lawyer.
+Even if you believe the statute of limitations has already expired in your case, do not let that stop you from getting in touch with a lawyer’s team.
 No matter how much research you do, it is not a substitute for advice from a legal expert.
 Exceptions may still apply in your situation after a thorough analysis of the details.

 Why There Are Statutes of Limitations

 The law prescribes a time limit for suing a defendant because the longer it takes for a plaintiff to file a claim, the more difficult it is to achieve a fair outcome.
-The statutes of limitations are what courts think would be a reasonable time for parties to defend themselves or seek compensation.
+The courts think a statute of limitations would be a reasonable period for parties to defend themselves or seek compensation.

 Complete a Free Case Evaluation form now

 Other Frequently Asked Questions in Nursing Home Abuse Cases